Azure/Azure-Sentinel/Playbooks/Confirm-AADRiskyUser/readme.md

 # Confirm-AADRiskyUser
 author: Nicholas DiCola

-This playbook will set the Risky User property in AAD using Graph API using a Beta API.
+This playbook will set the Risky User property in AAD using Graph API.

 ## Quick Deployment
 **Deploy with incident trigger** (recommended)